kubedb/docs/docs/guides/percona-xtradb/backup/clustered.md

 Here,

-- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB cluster.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.replicas` specifies the number of PVCs where snapshot data will be restored.
 - `.spec.target.ref` refers to the  AppBinding object for the `restored-xtradb-cluster` PerconaXtraDB object.
 Though the KubeDB operator will create this AppBinding object later, we need to tell Stash operator about this AppBinding object ref.
 Because the AppBinding object name is identical with the corresponding PerconaXtraDB object name and the names of the PVCs directly depend on this name.